 Let’s create a prayer strategy for pressures!
-Join me as we walk though the book of prayer strategies, Fervent by Priscilla Shirer.
+Join me as we walk through the book of prayer strategies, Fervent by Priscilla Shirer.

 Pin It For Later